andrew/ultimate-awesome/README.md

 - [awesome-android-libraries](https://github.com/wasabeef/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.
 - [awesome-terraform](https://github.com/shuaibiyy/awesome-terraform) - Curated list of resources on HashiCorp's Terraform and OpenTofu.
 - [awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
-- [awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists.
 - [awesome-security-hardening](https://github.com/decalage2/awesome-security-hardening) - A collection of awesome security hardening guides, tools and other resources.
 - [awesome-learning-resources](https://github.com/lauragift21/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-nodejs-projects](https://github.com/sqreen/awesome-nodejs-projects) - Curated list of awesome open-source applications made with Node.js.